gcpdevopsproject/shippingservice/README.md

 # Shipping Servic

-The Shipping service provides price quote, tracking IDs, and the impression of order fulfillment & shipping processes.
+The Shipping service provides price quote, tracking IDs, and the impression of order fulfillment & shipping processe

 ## Local